heisz/toolkit/README.md

 in this toolkit.
 That may provide clues to an intended or possible use for the underlying code (or even just an understanding of it...)

+### lang

+This directory contains various language parsing/processing implementations, both for data encoding as well as execution frameworks.
+They have varying levels of 'compliance' with the associated language specifications.

 ### network

 Over twenty+ years, I seem to continuously repeat a cycle of application